-A chronic and progressive movement disorder that occurs when a group of cells in the substantia nigra part of the brain begin to malfunction and eventually die.
-Characterized by tremors, limb stiffness, slow movement, and/or impaired balance and coordination.
+A chronic and progressive movement/nervous system disorder that affects movement.
+Characterized by tremors, limb stiffness, and/or impaired balance and coordination.

 Partial Foot Prosthesis (PFP)

-A prosthesis used in amputations or congenital absences of the foot and/or toes below the ankle.
+A prosthesis used in amputations or congenital absences that occur below the ankle.

 Partial Hand Prosthesis (PHP)

-A prosthesis used for amputations or congenital absences of the hand and/or fingers below the wrist.
+A prosthesis used for amputations or congenital absences that occur below the wrist.

 Partial Mastectomy Prosthesis (PMP)